Nikolay-S-Nikolov/Cosmetic-studio/docs/project_setup.md

 ### Step 9: Create a Superuser
-To access the admin panel or Swagger documentation, create a superuser account:
+To access the admin panel create a superuser account:

 ```sh
   python manage.py createsuperuser